jeffeastman-2/small-llm/ENGRAF_Integration_Proposal.md

 This document outlines an integration between two complementary AI projects:

-1. **Small-LLM**: A BPE-trained transformer model achieving exceptional performance (loss 0.1447) on 1975 PhD dissertation text about vector embeddings and semantic spaces
+1. **Small-LLM**: (https://github.com/jeffeastman-2/Small-LLM) A BPE-trained transformer model achieving exceptional performance (loss 0.0020 train/0.0017 validation) on 1975 PhD dissertation text about vector embeddings and semantic spaces
-2. **ENGRAF**: A modern Python implementation of the 1975 "N-Space Model for Visual and Verbal Concepts" using semantic vectors, ATN parsing, and VPython 3D rendering
+2. **ENGRAF**: (https://github.com/jeffeastman-2/Engraf) A modern Python implementation of the 1975 "N-Space Model for Visual and Verbal Concepts" using semantic vectors, ATN parsing, and VPython 3D rendering

 The integration would create a complete implementation of the original 1975 vision: natural language understanding that generates 3D visual scenes through semantic vector transformations.